lewismd13/bean-hccs/README.md

+THIS SCRIPT IS NO LONGER BEING ACTIVELY UPDATED OR SUPPORTED AS OF APRIL 2021.
+See https://github.com/lewismd13/manny-hccs for the current version, converted to typescript.

 This is a Kingdom of Loathing script originally written by `worthawholebean (#1972588)` (`ikzann#8468` on Discord) to do 1-day Hardcore Community Service runs as a Pastamancer in the Wallaby moon sign.
 I, `Manendra (#1483803)` (`avocadoplex#2474` on Discord), forked it and made a bunch of really ugly and clumsy changes to make it fit what I wanted.

 With my set of IotMs and changes, this script can do a 1-day HCCS run as a Pastamancer or Sauceror in roughly 110 turns, using no stomach, 4 liver (all of which are astral pilsners), and 4 spleen.